-Lionel Messi to marry childhood sweetheart
+Lionel Messi marries childhood sweetheart

 A young Messi soon began spending an increasing amount of time at the Scaglia family home after laying eyes on his friend's cousin, Antonela Roccuzzo.

-The story comes full circle Friday, more than 20 years later, when Barcelona star Messi -- arguably the world's best player -- and Roccuzzo will tie the knot back where they first met in their home town of Rosario.
+The story came full circle Friday, more than 20 years later, when Barcelona star Messi -- arguably the world's best player -- and Roccuzzo tied the knot back where they first met in their hometown of Rosario.

 "Being who he is, he could have been married in the best place in the world, and must have had many offers," Enrique Domínguez, Messi's former coach at Newell's Old Boys, told CNN's Ivan Sarmenti.